bugbountyforum/XSS-Radar/README.md

 <img src="example.png" alt="Screenshot of extension Fuzz window" height="450"/>

 ## How do I contribute?
+If you're a Bug Bounty Forum member, please drop @smiegles a message so you can start contributing.
+If not, feel free to get in touch via Twitter!

 ### Contexts and tests
+We've developed contexts – and their respective tests – in a modular fashion.
+This means that it's easy to contribute new payloads or methodologies.

-Contexts are... (to be described)
+**Contexts** are... (to be described)

-Tests are...
+**Tests** are found within the `playground` subdirectory.
+The XSS Playground contains a variety of cross-site scripting scenarios designed to ensure the tool's effectiveness.
+At present, we test for classic injections, JavaScript injection, tag breakouts, and templating vulnerabilities.

 ### Payloads
 We currently support the following XSS payload classes.
 These can be found in [**extension/src/payloads**](https://github.com/bugbountyforum/XSS-Hamster/tree/master/extension/src/payloads).

+* AngularJS
-* AngularJS (all versions with a vulnerable Expression Sandbox)
+    * All versions with a vulnerable Expression Sandbox are supported
 * Link-based URI
 * Script injections
-* Generic XSS tag strings
+* Generic tag strings

 ### Who made this?
 This tool is a bug bounty forum project with the following contributors: